Team Members and Colleagues - ACGME Competencies

 - 360 Evaluation Form for Faculty to Evaluate Resident/Fellow

 The Institute for Healthcare for Improvement has various resources available to improve communications.
 The SBAR (Situation-Background-Assessment-Recommendation) technique provides a framework for communication between members of the health care team about a patient's condition.
 SBAR is an easy-to-remember, concrete mechanism useful for framing any conversation, especially critical ones, requiring a clinician’s immediate attention and action.
 It allows for an easy and focused way to set expectations for what will be communicated and how between members of the team, which is essential for developing teamwork and fostering a culture of patient safety.
-More information on this article is found at their website by clicking here.
+View more information about SBAR.

 The Bayer Institute seeks to improve the communication between clinician and patient through three major activities: education, research and advocacy.
 An annotated bibliography on Clinician Patient Communication is also available from the Institute for Healthcare Communication.